ccallawa/alyvix_doc/alyvix_designer/designer_interface_overview.rst

    C:\Alyvix\testcases> python alyvix_designer.py

 The screen will turn white for a few seconds.
-When it returns, you will see a copy of the screen with the phrase :guilabel:`PRESS ESC TO OPEN DIALOG` at the top left, while purple guide lines will track the mouse with a crosshair cursor as in Figure 1.
+When it returns, you will see a copy of the screen with the phrase :guilabel:`PRESS ESC TO OPEN DIALOG` at the top left, while red guide lines will track the mouse with a crosshair cursor as in Figure 1.

-In Alyvix Designer, the color of the guide lines indicates whether you are working with the first (purple), second (green), or third (blue) object definition.
+In Alyvix Designer, the color of the guide lines indicates whether you are working with the first (red), second (green), or third (blue) object definition.

+If you press escape, you will see the default Designer interface as in the screenshot shown here.
+The principle interface elements are:

 .. sidebar:: Fig. 2:  The Designer Interface